Emma Briant: Propaganda, international security and changing technology

-Briant is co-founder of Women in Disinformation a network of women researchers.
+Briant is co-founder of Women in Disinformation, a network of women researchers.

 Briant began running a YouTube show in 2021 called Afternoon Tea and Truth Biscuits.
-The show has had guests including journalists and experts on propaganda, technology and disinformation.

-The Facebook–Cambridge Analytica data scandal
+Facebook–Cambridge Analytica data scandal

-In 2018, while she was a senior lecturer at University of Essex, Briant was centrally involved in revealing the Facebook–Cambridge Analytica data scandal, a global disinformation and data scandal involving Facebook, the campaign firm Cambridge Analytica, that worked for Donald Trump and on the Brexit campaigns, and its defense contractor parent firm SCL Group.
+In 2018, while she was a senior lecturer at the University of Essex, Briant was involved in revealing the Facebook–Cambridge Analytica data scandal, a global disinformation and data scandal involving Facebook, the campaign firm Cambridge Analytica, that worked for Donald Trump and on the Brexit campaigns, and its defence contractor parent firm SCL Group.
 Briant had spent years researching and interviewing the parent firm SCL Group as part of her research for her book Propaganda and Counter-terrorism and had then begun researching how their methodology had been used in political campaigns including by subsidiary firm Cambridge Analytica.
 Briant was requested to give testimony and evidence regarding the firms' data misuse and disinformation to multiple inquiries including the UK Parliament Digital Culture Media and Sport Select Committee's Inquiry into Fake News and the US Senate Judiciary Committee.
-Her work contributed to 2019 Oscar-shortlisted film on Facebook and Cambridge Analytica in the 2016 United States elections, The Great Hack, for which she was senior researcher.
-Briant also reported in Byline Times based on her detailed investigation how the Financial Times newspaper covered up its relationship with Cambridge Analytica which it hired to analyze subscriber data.
-In 2021 Briant was extensively interviewed on-screen for the documentary film series Schattenwelten (Shadow Worlds) by ZDF about the hidden world of influence operations, and the activities of firms including SCL Group and Cambridge Analytica.
+She contributed to the 2019 Oscar-shortlisted film on Facebook and Cambridge Analytica in the 2016 United States elections, The Great Hack.
+Briant also reported in Byline Times.
+In 2021 Briant was interviewed for the documentary film series Schattenwelten.